The Death Positive Library • Vision RCL

 Redbridge Day of the Dead Festival

 A family friendly arts festival celebrating life and a time to remember loved ones no longer with us.
-Our next annual Day of the Dead Festival is taking place on Thursday 31 October at Wanstead Library and Friday 1 November at Redbridge Central Library more details coming soon!
+Our last annual Day of the Dead Festival is took place on Thursday 31 October at Wanstead Library and Friday 1 November at Redbridge Central Library.

 Watch our video clip below of Day of Day Festival from 2023: